How to Become a Speech Therapist in Colorado

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship

+You can look at your practicum as a preview for the next and most intensive step of the license process: gaining required professional experience in an active therapy practice.
 The Colorado DORA requires that SLP program graduates complete a 36-week (1,260 hours) clinical fellowship before becoming licensed in the state.

-During your clinical fellowship you must accomplish:
+During your clinical fellowship you must meet several requirements:

 • 36 weeks of full-time experience (or the equivalent part-time experience), for a total of 1260 hours at minimum.

-• Mentoring from an ASHA-certified speech-language pathologist
+• Receive mentoring from an ASHA-certified speech-language pathologist

 • 80% of your fellowship must be spent in direct clinical contact with patients

 These mentored activities will include assessing and diagnosing patients, performing administrative work related to clients, and meeting with clients’ family to discuss progress.
+It’s an opportunity to put your theoretical classroom knowledge into practice and build skills and competencies you can rely on.

 Step 3.
 Pass the National SLP Examination